oopsmonk/documentation/proof-of-work-proxy/1.0/getting-started/set-up-pow-proxy.md

 # Set up a proof of work proxy server

-**In this tutorial, you install a dedicated proxy server that does local proof of work by intercepting calls to an IOTA node's `attachToTangle` endpoint.**
+**In this tutorial, you install a dedicated proxy server that does local proof of work by intercepting calls to a node's `attachToTangle` endpoint.**

 The PoW proxy server is an implementation of [Caddy](https://caddyserver.com/) that uses IOTA middleware.
-This middleware allows the server to intercept calls to an IOTA node's `attachToTangle` endpoint and do the PoW.
+This middleware allows the server to intercept calls to a node's `attachToTangle` endpoint and do the PoW.

 :::info:
 All requests to the other IRI API endpoints are forwarded to the IOTA node.